 - Phil Savignano: Senior Tourism Officer at the Maine Office of Tourism, Maine Office of Tourism Representative

-- Jo Williams: Interim Dean of the College of Management and Human Service, University of Southern Maine, Sports Industry Representative, Member of Maine Sports Commission Executive Committee
+- Dr. Jo Williams: Interim Dean of the College of Management and Human Service, University of Southern Maine, Sports Industry Representative, Member of Maine Sports Commission Executive Committee

 - Sheila Brennan Nee: Strategic Director, Maine Sports Commission.
 The strategic director’s primary responsibilities are the development of marketing strategy and materials, research and development of new sporting events and direct collaboration with Maine's eight tourism regions.